-Katlyn Linsley is a Life Skills Special Education teacher with the Special Education Association of Peoria County (SEAPCO).
-She currently teaches at Norwood Primary School.
-Katlyn has taught in the public school system, as well the private, all-special education sector.
-She has her Masters in Applied Behavior Analysis with an Emphasis in Autism at Ball State University.
-Katlyn’s brother, who has autism, is the one who first got her interested in her passion of Special Education.
+Katlyn Linsley is a Board Certified Behavior Analyst at Easterseals Central Illinois.
+Before becoming a BCBA Katlyn taught in the public school system, as well the private, all-special education sector.
+She has her Masters in Applied Behavior Analysis with an Emphasis in Autism from Ball State University.
+Katlyn’s brother, who has autism, is the one who first got her interested in her passion of improving the lives of individuals with disabilities.
 Katlyn lives in Peoria with her husband Ryan and son Dawson.

 Lynda Sharp-Lower is a graduate of Illinois State University earning her Bachelor’s Degree in Psychology and Sociology in 1991 and her Master’s Degree in Human Services Counseling in 1997.
 She is also a 2007 graduate of the Peoria Chamber of Commerce Community Leadership School.
 She has been in the social service field for 25 years and has been employed by Easter Seals Central Illinois since 2012.
 Currently, Lynda is an Autism Services Specialist and coordinates the Easter Seals Autism Diagnostic Clinic.
 Lynda lives in Pekin with her spouse and has 3 children; 2 of which live at home.